Lewis deSoto

 Lewis deSoto, Cahuilla, customized General Motors pickup truck with tapestry upholstery tonneau cover, audio program, automated flashing lights, custom emblems and paint scheme, 6.5' x 6.75' x 18', 2006.

-Lewis deSoto (born 1954) is a conceptual artist based in Napa, California.
+Lewis deSoto (born 1954) is an American conceptual artist, based in Napa, California.
 His art explores cosmology, the human connection to landscape, and sociocultural histories related to being an American of Hispanic and Native American Cahuilla descent.
 DeSoto's artistic output includes video and sound installations, photography, prints, public art and sculptural objects such as giant inflatables and drivable custom cars.
 Critics characterize his approach as reflexive and "syncretistic"—one that freely mixes contrasting metaphors, symbols and concepts in a sometimes playful manner.
 In a review of deSoto's retrospective at the Institute of Contemporary Art San José, David M. Roth observed, "regardless of media, his work revolves around three themes: desire, mortality and transcendence.
 The result is a portrait of a hydrocarbon-powered, millennia-straddling Zen Catholic whose quest for meaning roams from the earthly to the ethereal."

 DeSoto's work belongs to public collections including the Museum of Modern Art, Museum of Contemporary Art, Los Angeles, Los Angeles County Museum of Art, San Jose Museum of Art, Museum of Contemporary Art San Diego and Seattle Art Museum.
 He has exhibited at the latter four museums, as well as the New Museum, Smithsonian Institution, Denver Art Museum and Phoenix Art Museum, among others.
 In 2024, deSoto was awarded a Guggenheim Fellowship.